 When Susan finishes reading the novel, she and Edward arrange a meeting at a restaurant.
 Edward doesn’t show up.

 So who is who in the novel?
-Let’s start with the most obvious, Tony is Edward and everybody else is a representation of Tony’s feelings about the breakup.
+Let’s start with the most obvious, Tony is Edward and everybody else is a representation of Edward’s feelings about the breakup.

 In the novel, Tony has a wife and a daughter, which symbolizes the life he could have had with Susan, if they didn’t breakup.
 In Edward’s story, Tony is as a happy family man on a trip with his loving family.
 The three individuals that ruined his life, appeared out nowhere.
 That’s how Edward probably felt about the divorce and the abortion.